PavanRangani/docs/docs/prd/incentive-stock/grant.md

 Applicable only for `NQSO`& `ISO` types.

 Date on which this grant will expire.
-It should be greater than `Grant Date` .
+It should be greater than or equal to `Grant Date` .

 #### Vest at Death